 As my colleague, Jess, said in a recent blog post: "we want to know what potential purchases might look like in real life".
 5G will help retailers bring shopping to life with augmented-reality (AR) and virtual reality (VR) technology, giving a whole new meaning to 'try before you buy', affording consumers the opportunity to have a truly personalised service at their fingertips.
 Higher connectivity speeds open opportunities for overlaid visuals, allowing a customer to point their device at a product and triggering services: recommendations, advice, virtually wearing clothes or placing items in their home to see how they look!

-It is obvious why brands would be tempted by real time opportunities that 5G has to offer, but does personalisation get too up close and personal for consumers?
+It is obvious why brands would be tempted by real time opportunities that 5G technology has to offer, but does personalisation get too up close and personal for consumers?

 5G has the potential to enhance genuine one-to-one brand relations due to the increasing knowledge available; personalised communications with customers are hailed as the holy grail of marketing and customer experience.
 However, done in the wrong way, 5G can cause a breakdown in genuine brand relationships by streamlining retail and reducing the experience into one shoppable moment.